Senths02/portfolio/src/content/watch-party-data.md

 - The ability to see what data is used and for what purpose
 - How the experience changes when managing data _eg.improving inferences_

-Research also indicated that many user's would need insight into current data practices, in order to understand and evaluate the proposition.
+Research also indicated that many users would need insight into current data practices, in order to understand and evaluate the proposition.
 <br>

 ![Users' provide insight](images/watch-party-data/user_needs.png)